 You don’t want to deal with the noxious fumes coming off the heavy gas blowers, neither you want to deal with electric cords – all you want is the best of both worlds.

-Alright, here’s the Greenworks 40V 185 MPH machine, a cordless blower, and vacuum.
-This probably is the most powerful electric leaf blower in my list.
+Alright, here’s the Greenworks 40V 185 MPH machine, a cordless blower, and a vacuum.
+This probably is the most powerful electric leaf blower on my list.